sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 - Removing comments that don’t add anything to what’s already in the code.
 - Adding hack comments to document hacks in the code.
 - Adding todo comments to document planned improvements and dreams.
-- Adding examples of input/output, or usage.
+- Adding examples of input/output, or usage to function comments.
-- Asking why a documented requirement or decision exists in the first place.
+- Asking why a commented requirement or decision exists in the first place.